 If your symptoms don’t get better with at-home treatments, see your doctor.
-She’ll check to see if your problem comes from an infection.
+They’ll check to see if your problem comes from an infection.
 If so, prescription antibiotics should clear it up.
 They’ll also ease the pain and swelling.

 Aspiration: The doctor will drain extra fluid from the bursa sac inside your elbow joint.
 The area could be sore for a few days.

 Steroid shot: Your doctor can inject steroids into the bursa to ease inflammation.
 The shot works faster and is stronger than taking the medication by mouth.
 Your pain and swelling should go down in a few days.
 Some doctors do this after they aspirate the bursa.

 Surgery for Bursitis

 You can have it if other treatments don’t work.
 Your doctor might suggest: